(Major Depressive Affective Disorder; Unipolar Disorder; Unipolar Mood Disorder)

 - Chronic illness

-- Other conditions related to mental health such as anxiety , drug abuse , insomnia , and personality disorder
+Other conditions related to mental health, such as

 - History of traumatic brain injury